25 of the Best Attractions In Auckland, New Zealand

 Some of the many birdlife at Western Springs Lake.

 At one end of Western Springs, there is the Auckland Zoo.
-With improvements being constructed all the time, the well-being of the animals is their utmost priority.
-With animal experiences to enjoy or just going through at your pace, it’s a great place for families, and anyone who enjoys seeing animals in as natural a habitat as possible.
+Improvements are constantly being made, and the well-being of the animals is their utmost priority.
+With animal experiences to enjoy or just go through at your pace, it’s a great place for families and anyone who enjoys seeing animals in as natural a habitat as possible.

 Auckland Zoo is just one of the 25 attractions in Auckland.